jillxoreilly/StatsCourseBook_2024/_sources/Chapter3_DataWrangling/MT_wk3_outcomes.md

     * replace a individual variable values with NaN

 **Data normalization**
-* Understand why Z-scored or normalized values are useful
+* Understand how we calculate Z-scored or normalized values, and why these are useful
+* Understand when it is useful to express a datapoint as a centile of a distribution

 **Data disaggregation**
 * Explore a dataset thoughtfully and make your own decisions about when to disaggregate data
-    * write text justfiying these decisions sto the reader
+    * write text justfiying these decisions to the reader

 * Understand the possible consequences of not disaggregating data
     * inability to draw conclusions